Shujun-He/Nucleic-Transformer-WebApp/README.md

 Clone the repo to your local.

-Before everything make sure that wave is ready:
+Before everything make sure that wave is ready.
-Download and extract [Wave](https://github.com/h2oai/wave/releases/tag/v0.10.0).
-Start the server with
+[How to install]https://h2oai.github.io/wave/docs/installation/ Start the server with

 ./waved